Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Conclusions

 \section{Conclusions}

-This paper proposes an integrated constellation design and transfer model for regional coverage constellation reconfiguration problem.
-Given a set of target points each associated with the time-varying coverage reward and the time-varying coverage threshold, the problem seeks to maximize the total reward obtained during the specified time horizon and to minimize the total cost of satellite transfers.
-The bi-objective formulation leads to the trade-off analysis (potentially the Pareto front analysis if all $\varepsilon$ instances are solved to optimality) in the objective space spanned by the aggregated cost and the total coverage reward.
-Furthermore, as demonstrated in the illustrative example, the formulation is capable of accommodating different types of orbits, not necessarily restricting orbital slots to be RGT orbits.
-The use of non-RGT orbits require a user-specification of the time horizon $T$ for which the formulation is valid for.
+This paper proposes an integrated constellation design and transfer model for solving the RCRP.
+Given a set of target points each associated with a time-varying coverage reward and a time-varying coverage threshold, the problem aims to maximize the total reward obtained during a specified time horizon and to minimize the total cost of satellite transfers.
+The bi-objective formulation results in a trade-off analysis, potentially a Pareto front analysis if all $\varepsilon$ instances are solved to optimality, in the objective space spanned by the aggregated cost and the total coverage reward.
+Furthermore, as demonstrated in the illustrative example, the formulation can accommodate different types of orbits, not necessarily restricting orbital slots to be RGT orbits.
+The use of non-RGT orbits requires a user to specify the time horizon $T$ for which the formulation is valid.

-The ILP formulation of RCRP-ARC enables users to utilize the commercial software packages for convenient handling and tolerance-optimal solutions.
-However, for large-scale real-world instances, the problem suffers from the combinatorial explosion.
-To overcome this challenge and to produce high-quality feasible primal solutions, we developed the Lagrangian relaxation-based heuristic method that combines the subgradient method with the 1-exchange neighborhood local search, exploiting the special substructure of the problem.
-The computational experiments in Section~\ref{sec:experiments} demonstrate the effectiveness of the proposed method particularly for large-scale instances, producing near-optimal solutions at significantly reduced computational runtime than the reference solver.
+The ILP formulation of RCRP-ARC enables users to utilize commercial software packages for convenient handling and obtaining tolerance-optimal solutions.
+However, for large-scale real-world instances, the problem suffers from the explosion of a combinatorial solution space.
+To overcome this challenge and to produce high-quality feasible primal solutions, we developed a Lagrangian relaxation-based heuristic method that combines the subgradient method with the 1-exchange neighborhood local search, exploiting the special substructure of the problem.
+The computational experiments in Section~\ref{sec:experiments} demonstrate the effectiveness of the proposed method, particularly for large-scale instances, producing near-optimal solutions with significantly reduced computational runtime compared to the reference solver.

 We believe that the developed method provides an important step toward the realization of the concept of reconfiguration as a means for system adaptability and responsiveness, adding a new dimension to the operation of the next-generation satellite constellation systems.